Left-on-Read/leftonread/README.md

 ### Mission and Values

-**👩🏻‍💻Open-Source Transparency**: We open-sourced the entire application to keep users' security and privacy first.
+**👩🏻Open-Source Transparency**: We open-sourced the entire application to keep users' security and privacy first.

-**🚀Fast**: The first iteration was a [web application](https://www.reddit.com/r/dataisbeautiful/comments/biou3e/4_years_of_texts_between_me_and_my_long_distance/), but now we have rebuilt Left on Read as a desktop application that works without an Internet connection.
+**Fast**: The first iteration was a [web application](https://www.reddit.com/r/dataisbeautiful/comments/biou3e/4_years_of_texts_between_me_and_my_long_distance/), but now we have rebuilt Left on Read as a desktop application that works without an Internet connection.

-**🤪Fun**: Without needing to manually re-upload, you can now use Left on Read more easily and learn about yourself from your texts.
+**Secure**: Without needing to manually re-upload, you can now use Left on Read securely and learn about yourself from your texts.

 <p align="right"><a href="https://leftonread.me/">leftonread.me</a></p>